 You will be asked to lie on a table or stand against a surface so that the part of your body being imaged is between the X-Ray machine and the imaging plate (similar to a photo-graphic film).
 You will have to keep still so the image is not blurred.

 The examination will take approximately 10-15 minutes.

-The radiologist will analyse the scan and a report will be issued to your referring clinician within 48 hours of the scan taking place.
+The Radiologist will analyse the scan and a report will be issued to your referring clinician as soon as possible.